If your elderly parent or older adult has dementia, the time you spend together may be getting more difficult as their memory lapses.

 We’ve also included instructions and steps so you can show your senior parent or loved one how it’s done.

-Before scrapbooking with your senior, the two of you need to pick a theme.
+- Before scrapbooking, you need to pick a theme.
 Perhaps your theme is family, a certain time period, a holiday like Christmas, or a season such as summer.
-Let your senior have a say!

-Once you know what your theme will be, it’s time to find photos that fit the theme.
-This might be something you do for your senior due to their dementia, but certainly, let them assist you if they’re interested.
+- Once you know what your theme will be, it’s time to find photos that fit the theme.
+This might be something you do for your senior due to their dementia stage, but certainly, let them assist you if they’re interested.

-To make a beautiful scrapbook, head to local craft stores.
+- To make a beautiful scrapbook, head to local craft store for the following supplies:

 - an empty photo album